Electoral district of Maiwar

 Maiwar is an electoral district of the Legislative Assembly in the Australian state of Queensland, incorporating the inner western suburbs of Brisbane.
 It was created in the 2017 redistribution, and was first contested at the 2017 Queensland state election.
 The name of the electorate is stated by the government as being based on an Aboriginal name for the Brisbane River, however it is not the name that the Turrbal people who lived in the Brisbane region had for the river.
 The Brisbane River forms the southern boundary of the electorate.

 It largely replaces areas of the abolished districts of Mount Coot-tha and Indooroopilly, north of the Brisbane River.
 Maiwar consists of the suburbs of Mount Coot-tha, Bardon, Auchenflower, Toowong, Taringa, Indooroopilly, St Lucia and Fig Tree Pocket.

 At its creation, Maiwar was estimated to be a marginal seat for the Liberal National Party with a margin of 3.0%.
 The seat was won by Michael Berkman of the Queensland Greens in the 2017 Queensland state election.

+After the redistribution set to come into effect at the 2028 Queensland State Election, the electoral district is set to be renamed "Indooroopilly."